IJW2021/MyPortfolio/SSDCS/Unit06.md

 In what may turn out to be not the smartest decision spent the best part of the weekend re-engineering the infratructrue side of the project to remove the requirment to have a windows active directory which is somewhat ironic as it was me who pushed for a identity directory over storing user details in a database.
 But my reason was to have a estate made up of a single platform as this presents a smaller vector for any exploits then having a mixed esate.
 Time will tell id we can totally remove windows form the platform at the very least we will need to test on windows as for a testing to be effective we need to test on all potential devices that could use the service.

 So we have started coding 🥳 we decided to split the work along a front end / back end axis with me taking the back end im quite happy with this setup as while I can do front end design is not something I or anyone in my family is strong at indeed I was once banned from School art class and told to take metal work insted.
 Could be trusted with a blowtorch but not a paint brush.
-So me doing the low level APIs will work out best for our team and will also t tie in with the low level infrastructure part of the project that I have taken on.
+So me doing the low level APIs will work out best for our team and will also tie in with the low level infrastructure part of the project that I have taken on.

-Done a far amount of background reading this week on NASA ESA and the space program / ISS space station
+Done a far amount of background reading this week on NASA ESA and the space program / ISS space station not needed for the project but was interested in the topic.
 While nothing to do with the project I can recommend **The Apollo Guidance Computer: Architecture and Operation (Springer Praxis Books)** for a historical context of coding and space have actually bought a copy for my own colelction of books

 ![BOOK](Images/BOOK.jpg)